iterative/dvc.org/content/docs/command-reference/checkout.md

 ## Description

+`.dvc` and `dvc.lock` [files](/doc/user-guide/dvc-files-and-directories) act as
-[DVC-files](/doc/user-guide/dvc-files-and-directories) act as pointers to specific version of data files or directories tracked by DVC.
-This command synchronizes the workspace data with the versions specified in the current DVC-files.
+pointers to specific version of data files or directories tracked by DVC.
+This command synchronizes the workspace data with the versions specified in the current `.dvc` and `dvc.lock` files.

 `dvc checkout` is useful, for example, when using Git in the
 <abbr>project</abbr>, after `git clone`, `git checkout`, or any other operation
-that changes the DVC-files in the workspace.
+that changes the DVC files in the workspace.

 💡 For convenience, a Git hook is available to automate running `dvc checkout` after `git checkout`.
 See the